CabarrusCo/Laserfiche-Workflow-Web-Services-API-Examples/PYTHON_WEBHOOK_EXAMPLE/README.md

 + This example assumes that you have to authenticate to IIS.
 It uses requests_nltm for this setup(test server to test server).
 If your server is setup for anonymous auth, you may not NEED the requests_ntlm auth part or may have to use a different library it if you're using Kerberos.
 + The credentials are stored in script. **THIS IS FOR EXAMPLE ONLY.
 DO NOT STORE credentials in the real life script.** Please store them somewhere server side encrypted.
-+ If you are interested in using SSPI instead of just regular NTLM auth, please refer to this Python package https://pypi.org/project/requests-negotiate-sspi/

 ### Other documentation